JfzzbllS/cheeze42s_KHCOMrandomizer/README.md

 (If you have any questions or comments, please go ahead and make a new "Issue" here on github.
 I am new to Github, but will try to respond to what I can, or what I understand about the script.
 However, please understand that it is also a "What you see, is what you get" scenario.
 I don't know the intention behind any of the code written, I just had the spare copy reuploaded for the world to see.

 I will be making few changes to the Original Code.
-I have added a branch label "Original Recovered Code" for the original project as I found it, and a "Modified" branch for any modifcations I make to the script.)
+I have added a branch label "Original Recovered Code" for the original project as I found it, the Main Branch and any modified branches will be changes I make to the code.)